Available on Amazon and B&N

 Pilar stared at the five classmates huddled around a geometry book.
 Gossip about the super-sexy gardener took priority over memorizing math formulas.
 One minute she heard herself chat with friends about boys, clothes, and celebrities, the next she was gone.
 Her mind hovered over her body.
 Almost.
 A tiny part remained within.
 Observed.
 To waited.

 Pilar’s arm twitched.
 The Darkness was invading.
 It silenced her voice.
 The other limb trembled, and an odd sensation forced its way past her lips and emitted a terrible noise.
 A gurgling, raspy mew.

 Pilar watched as her friends laughed, tried imitating the sound.
 They couldn’t.
 Except for one girl.
 Maria.

 Quiet, studious, pious Maria regarded Pilar with dark eyes and repeated the unholy growl.
 Or rather, Maria answered.
 And Pilar understood.

 Let us out.

 That’s all it took.
 Pilar tumbled on top of her.
-Arms grabbing at each other.
+Arms grabbed one other.
 Pilar clawed at the buttons on Maria’s shirt.

 “Stop it!”
 Shouts from far away reverberated down Pilar’s spine.

-Pilar felt someone tug on her arm.
-Observed her own hand smash into a horrified face.
+Pilar felt someone tug her arm.
+She watched her hand smash into a horrified face.
 Blood exploded from a nose, poured over quivering lips, and dripped off a trembling chin.

-Pilar wondered at the force exerted by her fist; astonished to have hit her best friend.
+Pilar wondered at the force exerted by her fist, was astonished to have hit her best friend.